foxssake/netfox/docs/netfox.noray/guides/noray.md

   return OK
 ```

+!!!note
-> *Note:* Make sure to **always** specifiy the local port for the client - this
+    Make sure to **always** specifiy the local port for the client - this is
-> is the only port noray recognizes, and failing to specify it will result in
+    the only port noray recognizes, and failing to specify it will result in
-> broken connectivity.
+    broken connectivity.

 Host example: